Why Coaching?

 Why Coaching Works

 Coaching is something we are most familiar with in relation to sports and athletics.
 Teams and individuals have coaches to help them perform at their best.
 Usually a coach understands the particular sport, its rules, techniques, and how to help athletes develop the skills to succeed.
 Coaches have lots of different styles that work differently for different people; one size does not fit all!
 Some people need lots of encouragement, while others need a kick in the pants.
 Maybe we need a bit of both at different times.
+We also hope that coaches can help us improve our skills and teach us useful techniques.

 Let’s imagine someone sees you and says, “You aren’t winning because of your conditioning.
 So, run this much, do this many squats, crunches, and push ups; then increase each week.
 Report back 3 months”.
 I’m not sure how many of us believe we would succeed with this kind of approach.
 But, that IS pretty typical of how we interact with doctors or deal with our health.
 A doctor might say, “I think you have this condition.
 I recommend you take the following medication, eliminate caffeine, get more exercise and rest.
 Come see me again in 3 months”.
 Maybe you know exactly what steps to take to reach the destination (have a map), but don’t really want to go there; you are the rider with the map, but you cannot get the elephant to go where you want (not motivated).